 Can students apply for more than one division of OSTP?

 Yes, students may apply to multiple divisions of OSTP for the same term.
 Applicants should indicate their divisions of interest in the cover letter and Web form.

 How many interns does OSTP accept each term?

 The number of interns accepted varies by organizational needs and space availability.

 I am not a U.S. citizen.
 Am I eligible?
 What if I have a green card or am applying for U.S. citizenship?

-Applicants must be U.S. citizens to be eligible for the OSTP Student Volunteer program.
+Applicants must be U.S. citizens to be eligible for the OSTP internship program.
 Permanent residents and those seeking naturalization are encouraged to apply after they have obtained U.S. citizenship.

 Are there suggested topics for the writing sample?

 A writing sample on any topic that shows professional written communication skills and knowledge of grammar is appropriate.